 • Bleik – Mefjiorvaer | Senja

 The Pulpit rock.
-That rock is very famous, I’am sure you already saw pictures.
-There are 3,8 km to track to arrive at the top.
+That rock is very famous, I ampretty sure you already saw pictures of it.
+There are 3,8 km walking to get to the top.
 It seems easy at first but, it’s very tiring!
-We last 2 hours to get to the top but it started raining so hard we thought we’ll never reach the end!
-And plus, when we finally arrived, there were so many clouds we couldn’t see anything… But even if my experience was quite chaotic I was happy I didn’t gave up.
+It took us 2 hours to get to the top but it started raining so hard we thought we would never get to the end!
+When we finally arrived, there were so many clouds we couldn’t see anything… But even though my experience was quite chaotic I was happy I didn’t give up.
 The view was amazing.

-Stop at the Polar circle center.
-As we arrived at 66(degrés)33’N, we saw the center on the right so we stopped.
+Stop by at the Polar circle center.
+As we arrived at 66°33’N, we saw that place on the right so we stopped.
 They have a little shop and, a sculpture with the coordinates of the polar circle.
 (Which is perfect to take pictures!)

-Go swimming in the Artic Ocean.
-It’s really hard, I agree, but you’ll maybe never get the chance to do it again.
+Go swim in the Artic Ocean.
+It is unbelievably cold, I agree, but you might not get the chance to do it again.

 Go on a whale safari.
-I was very impatient about that activity and it probably was the best.
+I was very excited about that activity and it probably is one of my greatest memories of the whole trip.
 We did it in Andenes, near Bleik.
-Every 80min they have to come back to breathe.
+Every 80min they have to come back up to breathe.
 So according to that, the boat stays between 2h and 4h.
-We saw 2 from very close and 3-4 a little further away.
+We saw 2 from very close and 3-4 form a little further away.

-Enjoy the 24 hours a day sun.
-We arrived in one of the parts of the world where the sun never sets during summer.
-It was very weird at the beginning but then we didn’t even noticed it anymore.
-From Trondheim to Longyearbyen, we didn’t saw the night for 10 days!
+Enjoy the 24 hours of daylight.
+We got to one of the parts of the world where the sun never sets during summer.
+It was very weird at the beginning but he just got used to it.
+From Trondheim to Longyearbyen, we didn’t see the night for 10 days!

 Have a bath in the outside Jacuzzis of the Stave Camping.
-It was very fun to enjoy hot water with 15° C outside.
-During an hour and an half we could enjoy the view, that was just amazing!
+It was very fun to enjoy hot water with 15° C outside for an hour and an half.

 At the Svalbard islands.

 Visit Longyearbyen.
 It’s the most important city of the Islands (actually it’s not even a city, but anyways… haha).
-It is very destabilizing, everything is so different.
-It looks a bit like an after-war city ; there are no real roads, there is a lot of dust, mines,..
-But the most scaring is that you can’t leave the town without a guide with a gun, because there are POLAR BEARS!!!
-I didn’t get the chance to see any but if they try to attacted humans, it’s better not be there… (oupsss)
+It is very different.
+There aren’t even any real roads, only dust and coal mines.
+The weirdest thing to me was the fact that you were not allowed to leave to town freely without a guide with a gun because of POLAR BEARS!!!
+Sadly, I didn’t get the chance to see any.

 Visit Pyramiden.
 This was one of the activities we booked at the reception of the hotel.
-It’s a ghost town that was dropped in 1989 by the Russians.
-Since then you can visit that place but it’s a bit scaring, it looks exactly like The Walking Dead.
+It is now known as a ghost town that was abandoned in 1989 by the Russians.
+Since then, no one else ever came back to live.
+You can visit around and I swear it is so scary that everything is so empty.
+It looks exactly like The Walking Dead.